White House objects to Bolton book; Trump impeachment trial starts new phase

 WASHINGTON (Reuters) - The White House on Wednesday objected to the publication of a book written by President Donald Trump’s former national security adviser John Bolton that depicts Trump as playing a central role in a pressure campaign on Ukraine, as the Senate impeachment trial entered a new phase.

-A letter from the White House’s National Security Council to Bolton’s attorney said the manuscript appeared to contain “significant amounts of classified information” and could not be published in its current form.
-Some material was considered top secret, according to the letter, which was seen by Reuters.
+A letter from the White House National Security Council to Bolton’s attorney said the manuscript based on a preliminary review appeared to contain “significant amounts of classified information” and could not be published without the deletion of this material.
+Some of the material was considered top secret, according to the letter.

 “Under federal law and the nondisclosure agreements your client signed as a condition for gaining access to classified information, the manuscript may not be published or otherwise disclosed without the deletion of this classified information,” the letter said.

-Reports about the contents of Bolton’s book appear to boost the Democrats’ case against Trump at his trial.
-Democrats want to call Bolton, a foreign policy hawk in several Republican administrations, to testify but many Republican senators have so far resisted any new witnesses.
+Democrats view Bolton as a key figure who could help them solidify their case against the president, and reports about the book’s contents appear to boost their arguments in the trial.
+Democrats want to call Bolton, a foreign policy hawk in several Republican administrations, and a small number of other officials to testify but many Republican senators have so far resisted the idea of having any witnesses.

+The letter said the White House would be in touch with Bolton’s lawyer with “detailed guidance” for manuscript revisions.

+Senators began the first of two planned days of posing questions to both Trump’s legal team and the Democratic lawmakers in the House of Representatives who have served as prosecutors in the trial on charges of abusing power and obstructing Congress arising from his request that Ukraine investigate political rival Joe Biden.

+Democratic senators used their questions to cast doubt on the veracity of the Trump defense and make their case for witnesses including Bolton.

+The Senate is expected to acquit Trump but allowing witnesses such as Bolton could inflict political damage on the Republican president as he seeks re-election on Nov.
+3. Biden is a leading candidate for the Democratic nomination to challenge Trump.

+Bolton’s allegations go to the heart of the impeachment charges.
+Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.
+Trump’s legal team has argued that the evidence supporting that allegation is based on hearsay.

-A spokeswoman for Bolton had no comment.
+A Bolton spokeswoman had no comment on the White House letter.
 Neither his publisher nor lawyer immediately responded to requests for comment.

-Senators began the first of two planned days of posing questions to both Trump’s legal team and the Democratic lawmakers in the House of Representatives who have served as prosecutors in the trial on charges of abusing power and obstructing Congress arising from his request that Ukraine investigate political rival Joe Biden.

-Senate Republican leaders are hoping to vote as quickly as possible to acquit Trump, leaving him in office.

-Senate Majority Leader Mitch McConnell told senators on Tuesday he did not have the votes to block Democrats from calling witnesses because some Republicans remained uncommitted, several media outlets reported.
-Democrats need four Republican senators to join them in voting for witnesses in order to get a majority in the 100-seat Senate.
+The Senate is expected on Friday to vote on whether to call witnesses including Bolton.
+Democrats need four Republican senators to join them in order to get a majority in the 100-seat Senate.
+Republican leaders are hoping to vote as quickly as possible to acquit Trump, leaving him in office.

-The Senate is expected to acquit Trump but allowing witnesses such as Bolton could inflict political damage on the Republican president as he seeks re-election on Nov.3.

 Removing Trump from office would take a two-thirds majority.
-There are 53 Republican senators and none of them has publicly advocated removal.
+There are 53 Republican senators and none has publicly advocated removal.
 The Democratic-led House impeached Trump last month.

 Trump lashed out at Bolton on Twitter.
 He said Bolton “couldn’t get approved for the Ambassador to the U.N. years ago, couldn’t get approved for anything since, ‘begged’ me for a non Senate approved job” and added that “if I listened to him, we would be in World War Six by now.”